 Table of Contents

-This page describes a GATE component for extracting predicate-argument structures (PAS).
+This page describes a GATE component for extracting predicate-argument structures (PAS) from the output of different parsers.
 PASs are used in various contexts to represent relations within a sentence structure.
 Different "semantic" parsers extract relational information from sentences but there exists no common format to store these information.
-Our predicate-argument extractor component MultiPaX (formerly just named PAX) takes the annotations generated by selected parsers and extracts/transforms the parsers' results to predicate-argument structures represented as triples (subject-verb-object).
+Our Multi-Parser Predicate-Argument Extractor component MultiPaX (formerly just named PAX) takes the annotations generated by selected parsers and extracts/transforms the parsers' results to predicate-argument structures represented as triples (subject-verb-object).

 Our resource is implemented as a component for the General Architecture for Text Engineering (GATE).
 For a more detailed background and motivation, please read our research paper : "Predicate-Argument EXtractor (PAX)", New Challenges for NLP Frameworks, Valletta, Malta : ELRA, pp. 51--54, May 22, 2010.